Forth Valleys only multi award winning roofing company

 1. Conduct Regular Roof Inspections

-It is crucial to inspect your flat roof at least twice a year and check for damage or wear after extreme weather events.
+It is crucial to have a roofer Falkirk inspect your flat roof at least twice a year and check for damage or wear after extreme weather events.
 Look for signs of ponding water, damage to the roofing membrane, and check for any cracks or leaks.

 2. Clean the Roof Surface and Drainage System

 Maintaining a clean roof surface and ensuring the drainage system is clear of debris is essential in preventing ponding water, which can lead to leaks and structural damage.
+Regular maintenance and proper lead work on roof areas help protect vulnerable sections from water ingress.
 Cleaning should be performed during your roof inspections and throughout the year as needed.

 3. Repair Damage Promptly